-We're now in a world of instant results.
-People can have complete image 'makeovers', or even life makeovers, during a 45 minute (including adverts) television programme.
+We're in a world of instant results.
+People can have complete image 'makeovers', home or garden makeovers, or even life makeovers during a 45 minute (including adverts) television programme.

-But, as many of us have discovered, is that Grand New Starts don't tend to produce lasting changes and often upset the people around us.
+But, as many of us have discovered, these Grand New Starts don't tend to produce lasting changes and often upset the people around us.

 This is because they often upset our 'personal ecology' - provoking a backlash.
 And this is because Grand New Start often causes disruption in our lives and in our relationships which can result unexpected consequences.
 And these unforeseen side-effects often cause us to give up the new start pretty quickly.

 The Comfort, Stretch, and Panic Zones

 In our NLP courses we have a number of sessions, including the High and the Low Ropes courses, which enable people to explore their ability to be flexible in attitude.
 Before these we explore the Comfort Stretch Panic and the 10% New concepts: